Red and Blueshifts in Multi-stranded Coronal Loops: A New Temperature Diagnostic: Multi-stranded model for coronal loops

 \subsection{Setup of the Model}

 The corona is a highly conducting medium with a low plasma $\beta$ (ratio of the plasma pressure to the magnetic pressure).
-Therefore the plasma dynamics occurs along magnetic field lines, and there is no or limited feedback between the magnetic field and thermodynamic parameters.
-These particular physical conditions justify modelling coronal loops with the hydrodynamic equations projected along the loop and, neglecting perpendicular thermal conduction.
-Even if magnetic field lines have to satisfy the solenoidal condition, we neglect the variation of the loop radius with height which should occur along a coronal loop with a magnetic field decreasing with height.
-Despite the increasing number of observations of coronal loops, there is no evidence that the radius or width of a loop increases with height \citep{wat00,lop06}.
+Therefore one can assume that the plasma dynamics occur along magnetic field lines, and that there is no or limited feedback between the magnetic field and associated thermodynamic parameters.
+These particular physical conditions justify the 1D modeling of coronal loops using the hydrodynamic equations projected along the loop (curvilinear abscissa) and, neglecting thermal conduction across magnetic field lines.
+Despite the increasing number of observations of coronal loops, there is no definitive evidence that the cross section of a coronal loop increases significantly with height \citep{wat00,lop06}.
+We thus neglect the expansion of the loop radius with height, which should occur along a coronal loop as a consequence of the solenoidal condition and the decrease of the magnetic field strength with altitude.

 A coronal loop is defined as a collection of 128 strands.
 Each individual strand ($i$) evolves following the time-dependent one-dimensional (1D) hydrodynamic model satisfying mass, momentum, and energy conservation as well as the perfect gas law: